One statement we hear from parents on a daily basis is: “I’m looking for a Mary Poppins nanny.”

-What exactly does that mean?
-What kind of nanny is Mary Poppins?
-In this video, I discuss what a Mary Poppins nanny is and why this style of nanny may NOT be what some parents are looking for.
+But what exactly does that mean?
+What kind of nanny is a Mary Poppins nanny?
+In this article, we break down what people really mean by the term, and why this style of nanny may NOT be what some families are actually looking for.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!